RamogninoF/LibICE-post/README.md

 model.process()
 ```

 The following part of the code is intended to post-process the data that was processed by the tool.
-Here you can define some specific plots you want to see like a p-V diagram, which is already impelemented as part of the `model` class:
+Here you can define some specific plots you want to see like a p-V diagram, which is already implemented as part of the `model` class:

 ```python
 #Plotting p-V diagram